 Pursuant to the Act, the department has determined that an

-applicant for licensure as a locksmith company (as owner) or the prospective
+applicant for licensure as a locksmith company, or the prospective

-manager of the applicant company must meet one of the qualifications
+company representative of the applicant company, must meet one of

 (1) Qualification option one.
 Two (2) consecutive years

 of full-time locksmith-related experience; or

 forty-eight (48) hour basic locksmith course and a six hundred (600)

 hour fundamentals of locksmith course, with the curriculum content

 (ii) The Act and this chapter.